inet-framework/inet/showcases/general/parsim/doc/index.rst

    *.host{1..2}**.partition-id = 0
    *.host{3..4}**.partition-id = 1

 These keys assign hosts 1 and 2 to partition 0 and hosts 3 and 4 to partition 1.
-Note that the ``**`` after the host name is required in order to put all submodules into the same partition as the host.
+Note that the ``**`` after the host name is required in order to put all modules recursively into the same partition as the host.

 ..
 To run the simulations, the ``p`` command line argument needs to be specified, selecting which partition to run in a process.
 TODO or the from the IDE.
 TODO also the scripts.
 TODO rewrite